Dorifor/undiscord-package-util/README.md

 ## 📰 You can use it without internet !

 ## 🤓 Features
-- Export message IDs along with their channel ID
+- Export your data with correct format (.csv)
+- Filter through channel names
-- Read messages from a channel
+- Read your messages

 ## 📷 Screenshots
 ![screenshot](screenshot.png)

 ## 🙏 Credits
 - [zip.js](https://gildas-lormeau.github.io/zip.js/) - A JavaScript library to zip and unzip files by [Gildas Lormeau](https://github.com/gildas-lormeau)
+- [catppuccin](https://catppuccin.com/) - 😸 Soothing pastel theme for the high-spirited!